driconrikus/simple-task-list/README.md

 # Simple-Task-List

-This is a simple task list CRUD app made using the MEVN stack and REST APIs.
+This is a simple task list CRUD app made using the MEVN (MongoDB, Express, Vue.js, Node.js) stack and REST APIs.

 # Requirements: